Languages, Geography, and Climate

 - Medical training:

-- Amending the curriculum for training for general specialists by creating, among others, healthcare economics, community medicine, geriatrics and family health;
+- Amending the curriculum for the training for general specialists by creating, among others, healthcare economics, community medicine, geriatrics and family health;

 - Amending the curriculum for training of health specialists;